BenKasson1/BMKVideoHost/docs/_posts/2017-2-10-BenMKasson.md

 #### EDUCATION

-Mercer University, Macon GA				Graduating May 2017 Working on Bachelors of Science in Technical Communications, Minor in Media Studies
+Mercer University, Macon GA,<br />				Graduating May 2017
+Working on Bachelors of Science in Technical Communications, Minor in Media Studies